chisophugis/lbd/source/backendstructure.rst

 Back end structure
 ==================

-I will introduce the back end class inherit tree and class members first.
+This chapter introduce the back end class inherit tree and class members first.
-Next, following the back end structure, add individual class implementation in each section.
+Next, following the back end structure, adding individual class implementation in each section.
 There are compiler knowledge like DAG (Directed-Acyclic-Graph) and instruction selection needed in this chapter.
-I explain these knowledge just when needed.
+This chapter explains these knowledge just when needed.
 At the end of this chapter, we will have a back end to compile llvm intermediate code into cpu0 assembly code.

+Many code are added in this chapter.
+They almost are common in every back end except the back end name (cpu0 or mips ...).
+Actually, we copy almost all the code from mips and replace the name with cpu0.
+Please focus on the classes relationship in this backend structure.
+Once knowing the structure, you can create your backend structure as quickly as we did, even though there are 3000 lines of code in this chapter.

 TargetMachine structure
 -----------------------